 ‘Tis the season once again!
 Christmas has been and gone and New Year’s Eve celebrations are taking centre stage at the moment as we all prepare to welcome in 2016.

 As much as Christmas provides an excuse to indulge in special presents, perhaps the greatest gift it gives us is the reminder to reflect upon the past twelve months.
-Now is the time to be grateful for all of the good things we have experienced, achieved and received – all while looking forward to dancing into the future…
+Now is the time to be grateful for all of the good things we have experienced, achieved and received; while also looking forward to dancing into the future.

 In The Nutcracker Clara’s dream takes her on an amazing journey during which she discovers her own capacity for bravery, compassion and adventure.
+She ultimately realises that magic is everywhere you look.
 We could regard Clara’s Yuletide voyage (from her mysteriously transformed living room; through a whirlwind of a snowstorm; into the delectably decadent Land of Sweets and back home again) as being akin to the journey that we are all on.
 After all, everyone will have battles to conquer, encounter periods of uncertainty and delight in moments of joyful excitement at various points within their lifetime.
-As a visitor exploring an intriguing realm where anything seems possible, Clara stays true to herself and embraces every element of her fairytale fantasy – acquiring insight into her own character while making memories of experiences that are beyond imaginable.
+As a visitor exploring an intriguing realm where anything seems possible, Clara stays true to herself and embraces every element of her fairytale fantasy.
+She acquires insight into her own character while making memories of experiences that are beyond imaginable.

 I’ll keep writing.
 I hope you’ll keep reading!

-Here is the Ballet Papier Company on-stage performing The Nutcracker.
+Here is the Ballet Papier Company performing The Nutcracker.
 Enjoy!